February 02, 2022 • 217 Views

 – Identity trigger.
 Employees with imposter syndrome – which is pretty common – may find it difficult to believe their work is valuable and even take compliments as a mockery.

 There unlikely is something more demotivating than the sense there are intrigues, favoritism, and prejudice – anything that makes you feel second-best.
-You need to keep your personal attitude and work processes separated, and to be 100 % unbiased.
+You need to keep your personal attitude and work processes separated, and be 100 % unbiased.

 You keep employees longer when the morale moves upward.
 Do not make your team listen to your motivational speech instead of having lunch, but brief chats and team-buildings from time to time will pay you back.
+Also, it is highly important to define company core values.
+For instance, correct company policies can become an additional source of motivation for the individual employee and for the whole team.

-Conferences and webinars are vital for employee development.
+Conferences and webinars are vital for employee experience development.
 But there also are little things you can do.
 Mind games, board games, movie nights – all these things are incredibly impacting as well.
 Their role in professional development is huge, and they are always lots of fun.

-Studies show, disengaged workers are twice as likely to have a stroke or heart attack, weigh on average five pounds more, and have less marital intimacy than engaged employees.
+Studies show, that disengaged workers are twice as likely to have a stroke or heart attack, weigh on average five pounds more, and have less marital intimacy than engaged employees.

 So, when you take steps to improve engagement and profitability, you will also be taking steps to improve the health and happiness of your employees.